 It should not be the prerogative of the fashion industry to initiate children into pink and blue clubs.
 Color choice should depend on one’s personal tastes.
 Without the fear of being ridiculed, a young boy should be able to freely wear a pink shirt if he loves the color.
 And the bottom line is that little ones, whether they are dressed in pink, blue, or any other color, are always so adorable!

 “The only thing that is constant is change,” mused Heraclitus, the pre-Socratic Greek philosopher.
 Who knows, fashion might undergo a revolutionary change, and our breed of grandchildren and great-grandchildren will talk about “pink for girls and blue for boys” as an alien concept!
 Newer colors like greens and yellows might take their place.
-Time will tell, but at this moment, I would rather not focus on pinks and blues but instead concentrate on creative ways to beat my Monday blues of the coming week!
+Time will tell, but at this moment, I would rather not focus on pinks and blues but instead concentrate on creative ways to beat my Monday blues every week!